SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair.md

             type: text
             text: ' and then come to the Vendor Fair on Saturday, November 4 from 10:00 a.m. - 6:00 p.m.'
       -
+        type: heading
+        attrs:
+          textAlign: left
+          level: 2
+        content:
+          -
+            type: text
+            text: 'Who will be at the Vendor Fair?'
+      -
         type: set
         attrs:
           id: lnoxw0g2